mongolab/tractorpush-server/README.md

 * Run tractorpush-writer-ruby to insert files
 * Run 'npm install' Run tractorpush-server (this project): 'node app.js'
 * Point your browser to http://localhost:2000 and enjoy

-# Inserter Ruby
-The insertion code is at https://github.com/mongolab/tractorpush-writer-ruby

 # Server REQUIRES